DaliangNing/iCAMP1/README.md

 - Operating systems: Windows, or Mac, or Linux, any versions which can run R (version >= 3.2).

-- Dependencis: R (version >=3.2; https://www.r-project.org/), R packages: vegan, parallel, permute, ape, bigmemory, nortest, minpack.lm, Hmisc, stats4.
+- Dependencis: R (version >=3.2; https://www.r-project.org/), R packages: vegan, parallel, permute, ape, bigmemory, nortest, minpack.lm, Hmisc, stats4, DirichletReg.
   - R package NST is necessary to run the funciton tNST and pNST in the example, but not required for running package iCAMP.

 - iCAMP current version 1.2.4 has been tested on the current development version of R (4.1.0, 2020-8-18 r79041), R 4.0.2, and R 3.5.3.